pablomolnar/radial-progress-chart/README.md

 ## Features

-I tried to make it highly customizable for serve multiple purpose.
-Some of the features are:
+I tried to make it highly customizable for serve multiple purposes.
+Some of the features available are:

 - Add many progress rings as you want
 - Place static or dynamic text in the center
 - Customize diameter, stroke width, gap, colors
 - CSS customizable
 - Chart data can be update
+- 275 bytes minified & gzipped

 ## Dependencies